ocaml/dune/doc/dune-files.rst

 MDX is a tool that helps you keep your markdown documentation up to date by checking that the code examples it contains are correct.

-See `MDX's repository <https://github.com/realworldocaml/mdx>` for more details.
+See `MDX's repository <https://github.com/realworldocaml/mdx>`__ for more details.

 You can define an MDX stanza to specify which files you want checked.

-Note that this features is still experimental and needs to be enabled in your ``dune-project`` with the following ``using`` stanza:
+Note that this feature is still experimental and needs to be enabled in your ``dune-project`` with the following ``using`` stanza:

 .. code:: scheme